lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/compilers.md

 `-help`.
 Reading the man-pages is a good idea, too.

 The user benefits from the (nearly) same set of compiler flags for optimization for the C,C++, and Fortran-compilers.
-In the following table, only a couple of important compiler-dependant options are listed.
+In the following table, only a couple of important compiler-dependent options are listed.
 For more detailed information, the user should refer to the man pages or use the option -help to list all options of the compiler.